thexhr/isscrolls/README.md

-# isscrolls - Simple player toolkit for the Ironsworn tabletop RPG
+# isscrolls - Command line based player toolkit for the Ironsworn tabletop RPG

  isscrolls is a simple toolkit for players of the Ironsworn tabletop RPG.
 It is intended for both solo and co-op player and allows to roll different dices such as action or oracle rolls.
 It also provides results from the static oracle tables from the official rulebook.